-The Research Fellow will be expected to apply quantitative methods to a range of social care and mental health data to enhance evidence available for policy and practice evaluation of care systems.
-The role will require carrying out rapid literature reviews, extracting and collating relevant evidence, conducting trial-based cost-effectiveness analysis, service use and cost analysis, including micro costing, and economic modelling (decision trees / Markov models) in the context of cost of illness studies.
-The Research Fellow will also be expected to contribute to the drafting of project reports and papers and to the dissemination of findings to a range of stakeholders, including funders, policy analysts and other academics.
-The Research Fellow will undertake a range of desk and field-based activities, including carrying out background research activities.
+The role will involve extracting, manipulating and analysing quantitative data using different statistical and econometric modelling methods, contributing to the drafting of project reports and papers and to the dissemination of findings to a range of stakeholders, including funders, policy analysts and other academics.
+The Research Fellow will also undertake a range of desk and field-based activities, including carrying out evidence reviews and other background research activities.

-The Research Fellow will be required to maintain knowledge of relevant policy and practice debates and discussions relevant to children and young people's social care and /or mental health in England and (as appropriate) globally.
-They will be supported to develop their research career within CPEC 6and will be expected to contribute to the development of research funding proposals as part of this.
+The Research Fellow will be required to maintain knowledge of relevant policy and practice debates and discussions relevant to long-term care and/or mental health in England and (as appropriate) globally.
+They will be supported to develop their research career within CPEC, and will be expected to contribute to the development of research funding proposals as part of this.

-The Research Fellow should be able to work independently within a research team.
-The Research Fellow will be expected to contribute to the Centre's wider research programme and to play an active role in the life and activities of CPEC.
+The Research Fellow are expected be able to work independently within a research team.
+They will be expected to contribute to the Centre's wider research programme and to play an active role in the life and activities of the Centre.